0install/docs/docs/details/sharing.md

 ALL ALL=(zeroinst) NOPASSWD: /usr/bin/0store-secure-add
 ```

+!!! note
-**Note:** the `NOPASSWD` line MUST go at the end of the file, otherwise it is likely to be overridden by later entries.
+    The `NOPASSWD` line MUST go at the end of the file, otherwise it is likely to be overridden by later entries.
 Again, use `/usr/local/bin` if you installed from source.

 When `launch` wants to install a package, it will invoke `0store-secure-add-helper`.
 This script uses `sudo` to run `0store-secure-add` as the `zeroinst` user, with a clean environment.
 No password is required for this.